Speech-Rule-Engine/speech-rule-engine/README.md

 Install as a node module using npm:

      npm install speech-rule-engine

+Or add it with yarn:

+     yarn add speech-rule-engine

 Then import into a running node or a source file using require: